Welcome to the SBS RISE Community!

 There are many ways to connect with SBS RISE, and you decide how involved you want to be.
 You do not need to submit an application to participate in any SBS RISE events or take advantage of opportunities.
 You are already a member of this community by majoring in an SBS major and identifying in one of the three ways mentioned above.

-Follow us on Instagram (@sbsrise_umass) and Twitter (@UMass_SBS_RISE) for professional development information, and updates on events and opportunities, professional development information, and other resources.
+Follow us on Instagram (@sbsrise_umass) for professional development information, and updates on events and opportunities, professional development information, and other resources.
 Come to social events to connect with other students.
 Attend AFP workshops to learn about scholarships; ways to maximize your education through research, leadership, study abroad, civic engagement, and internships; and how to prepare for graduate school or next steps in your career.
 Check your email every Wednesday for the SBS RISE e-newsletter.
 There, you’ll find events and other opportunities every week.

 What kinds of SBS RISE initiatives are there?

 Student Aid Society’s Laptop Initiative: Laptop are a necessity for college students, making it easier to take classes and complete assignment.
 Through our Student Aid Society, we give away laptops to students in need.
 Each year, students can apply for a laptop that would be yours throughout your time at UMass and beyond.
-Be on the lookout in August 2023 for the call for applications.